-The justification related to the security objective "Triple DES Functionality" (O.HW\DES3) is as follows:
+The justification related to the security objective "Cryptographic service Triple-DES" (O.TDES) is as follows:

-O.HW\DES3 requires the TOE to support Triple DES encryption and decryption.
-Exactly this is the requirement of FCS\COP.1[HW\DES].
-Therefore FCS\COP.1[HW\DES] is suitable to meet O.HW\DES3.
+O.TDES requires the P6021y VBto support Triple-DES encryption and decryption.
+Exactly this is the requirement of FCS\COP.1[TDES].
+The cryptographic key destruction is provided by overwriting the internal stored key when a new key value is provided through the key interface.
+This meets the requirement of FCS\CKM.4[TDES].
+Therefore FCS\COP.1[TDES] and FCS\CKM.4[TDES] are suitable to meet O.TDES.